IrinaAlcala/simon-game/README.md

 JAVASCRIPT
 -used for the logic of the game

-The demo can be found here:
+The demo of Simon Game can be found here: https://github.com/IrinaAlcala/simon-game.git